Paul Eugene Foytack

 A blazing fastball and erratic control were Paul Foytack's calling cards during his early major league career - a career in which he would pitch 10 years for the Detroit Tigers.
 A workhorse from 1956 to 1959, he won 58 games for the Tigers and pitched over 200 innings each of those years and leading the league in walks (142) in 1956.
 In 6 of 8 full seasons with Detroit, he won 10 or more games.
 Along with Frank Lary, Billy Hoeft and Jim Bunning, he was part of a formidable and youthful Tiger starting rotation in the mid to late 1950s.

-Before the 1949 season the Detroit Tigers signed Foytack as an amateur free agent and the 19-year-old right-hander spent that season with the class D Thomasville Tigers of the Georgia-Florida League, going 14-10 with a 3.29 ERA.
-Paul would spend the next four seasons in the minors (1950-1953) before the Tigers gave him a short look at the tail end of the 1953 season.
+Before the 1949 season the Tigers signed Foytack as an amateur free agent and the 19-year-old righthander spent that season with the class D Thomasville Tigers of the Georgia-Florida League, going 14-10 with a 3.29 ERA.
+Paul spent the next three seasons in the minors (1950-1953) before the Tigers gave him a short look at the start the 1953 season.
 He got into six games, pitched 9 innings with no decisions and went back to the minors for the remainder of the year and all of 1954 season as well.

 Foytack spent a split season with the Louisville Colonels and the Buffalo Bisons in 1954 and was back with the Tigers club in the 1955 season, remaining a Bengal for nine consecutive years.
 He became a mainstay in the Detroit rotation in 1956, lasting until 1962 and winning 58 games for his team from 1956 to 1959.
 In 1959, Foytack led the American League in games started with 37.
 On July 28, 1956, he struck out 15 Washington Senators in a game in which he set a Tigers team record; it was tied and then broken by Mickey Lolich with 16 in 1969 and 1972, and then 17 in a 1973 game.